+- All posts on the in-scope internet sites will be reviewed, as the sites are specifically targeted to chatter concerning abuse or inappropriate use - All posts will be categorized into

+Abuse-related

-- Abuse-related posts will be identified using the automated classifier, searching for terms matched to abuse-related SMQ (see Annex one) and abuse-related single terms therein. - A subset of posts not classified as abuse-related will be reviewed (not to exceed 500 posts, as determined by the same criteria as in 9.4, Study Size, below) in order to further evaluate the performance of the automated classifier algorithm. - o All posts will be categorized (see figure above) into - Abuse-related - Proto-AEs (above indicator score thresholds) - Otherwise meaningful mention (zero to indicator score thresholds) - Unclear/uncodable or spam (negative indicator scores)
+- Proto-AEs (above indicator score thresholds) - Otherwise meaningful mention (zero to indicator score thresholds) - Unclear/uncodable or spam (negative indicator scores)

-The automated classifier is designed to flag posts where product tampering is mentioned (e.g., for purposes of injecting, snorting, etc), or where any misuse, abuse, or diversion is likely.
-Bupropion classifier posts will then be manually curated by GSK HCPs with Project CRaWL to remove false positives and to request reclassification of mistakes made by the automated classifier.
+Epidemico's automated classifier will also be applied, which is designed to flag posts where product tampering is mentioned (e.g., for purposes of injecting, snorting, etc), or where any misuse, abuse, or diversion is likely.
+Bupropion classifier posts will then be manually curated by GSK HCPs with the Safety Listening Lab to remove false positives and to request reclassification of mistakes made by the automated classifier.
 The manually curated bupropion abuse-related posts will then be described in the following settings.
 Individual POI may be presented in one or more categories described below as appropriate:

 - Route of Administration through manual review.
+Reviewers will note if the following were mentioned:

+- Nasal insufflations (e.g., snorting)

+- o Oral-chew

+- o Oral- swallow

+- o Smoking

+- o Intravenous

+- o Injection

+- o Subcutaneous
-Reviewers will note if the 0 following were mentioned: - Nasal insufflations (e.g., snorting) - Oral- chew 0 - Oral- swallow 0 - Smokina 0 - Intravenous 0 - Injection 0 - Subcutaneous 0 - Ambiguous and other routes of administration internet jargon (during 0 initial feasibility project, will determine possibility of further differentiation amongst routes of administration) - Dosage and length of use 0 - Categorization of euphoric effect for all posts identified as abuse-related, the 0 nature of the high will be broadly characterized as being (example terms that would be mapped to the characterizations follow each term): - Stimulant-like ("upper")-CNS stimulation, insomnia, energy/energized, increased heart rate, decreased appetite, seizures, increased confidence, excitement, rush, nervousness, anxiety, anger, euphoria - 0 CNS depressant-like ("downer")-sedative, anxiolytic, nerve pill, tranguil/tranguilizer, CNS depression, slowed heart rate, slow respiration, sleep/drowsiness, dull senses, diminished pain, slurred speech, coma, hypnotic - Other dissociative effects and hallucination ("all arounder")-psychedelic, 0 distorted perceptions, nausea, dizziness, sweating, raised blood pressure, distorted sensory messages, illusion, altered perception, intensified external stimulus perception, delusions, delirium 0 - Unknown or unspecified - Prison/criminal justice flag 0 - Given the nature of the case reports, any interaction with the criminal justice system (prison, jails), etc. will be manually flagged using a dichotomous indicator. - Procurement comments-drug prescribed for patient, obtained/purchased 0 illegally from street/market, obtained/stolen from family member or other acquaintance - Polypharmacy: extraction of the names of other substances ingested 0 simultaneously or in combination with bupropion - IMS Sales data for North America and Europe 0

-Demographic information where available: age, gender, geographic location, $\cap$ education level/occupation, and race/ethnicity;
+- Ambiguous and other routes of administration internet jargon (during initial feasibility project, will determine possibility of further differentiation amongst routes of administration)

+- o Dosage and length of use

+- Categorization of euphoric effect for all posts identified as abuse-related, the nature of the high will be broadly characterized as being (example terms that would be mapped to the characterizations follow each term):

+- Stimulant-like ("upper")-CNS stimulation, insomnia, energy/energized, increased heart rate, decreased appetite, seizures, increased confidence, excitement, rush, nervousness, anxiety, anger, euphoria

+- CNS depressant-like ("downer")-sedative, anxiolytic, nerve pill, tranquil/tranquilizer, CNS depression, slowed heart rate, slow respiration, sleep/drowsiness, dull senses, diminished pain, slurred speech, coma, hypnotic

+- Other dissociative effects and hallucination ("all arounder") psychedelic, distorted perceptions, nausea, dizziness, sweating, raised blood pressure, distorted sensory messages, illusion, altered perception, intensified external stimulus perception, delusions, delirium

+- Unknown or unspecified - Prison/criminal justice flag - Given the nature of the case reports, any interaction with the criminal justice system (prison, jails), etc. will be manually flagged using a dichotomous indicator. - Procurement comments----drug prescribed for patient, obtained/purchased illegally from street/market, obtained/stolen from family member or other acquaintance - Polypharmacy: extraction of the names of other substances ingested simultaneously or in combination with bupropion - IMS Sales data for North America and Europe - Demographic information where available: age, gender, geographic location, education level/occupation, and race/ethnicity - Mention of magnitude of the abuse problem within the community